Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Introduction

 Many existing policy learning (or targeting) methods using observational data assume no unobserved confounding, that is, treatment assignment is random conditional on the observed covariates; see \citep{kitagawa2018a,athey2021policy}.
 This assumption, commonly referred to as unconfoundedness, is often unreasonable, as historical policies or decisions may have been based on additional, unobserved information.
 When this assumption breaks down, researchers often turn to instrumental variable (IV) methods, which enable causal inference and policy targeting; see \citep{cui2021semiparametric,qiu2021optimal,sasaki2024welfare}.
 Yet in practice, identifying a valid and credible instrument is often challenging.
 Moreover, even with a valid binary instrument, heterogeneous treatment effects are typically only partially identified, thereby limiting the ability to effectively target interventions.

 As a supplement to IV methods, sensitivity analysis is used to assess the impact of unobserved confounding on policy effects, as originally proposed by \cite{rosenbaum1983assessing}.
 Building on this idea, \cite{kallus2021minimax} incorporate sensitivity analysis into policy learning.
 Leveraging the marginal sensitivity model (MSM) of \cite{tan2006distributional}, they relax the unconfoundedness assumption and formulate a robust optimization framework to learn policies that remain effective under unobserved confounding.
-Specifically, building on the framework proposed by \cite{zhao2019sensitivity}, they construct the objective function as the largest IPW estimator of expected welfare, where the putative propensity scores are restricted by the MSM.
+Specifically, building on the framework proposed by \cite{zhao2019sensitivity}, they construct the objective function as the largest {inverse propensity weighting (IPW)} estimator of expected welfare, where the putative propensity scores are restricted by the MSM.
 While the method offers robustness to unobserved confounding, it is not without limitations.
-First, as shown by \cite{dorn2023sharp}, it may yield overly conservative estimates of the upper bounds on expected welfare.
-Second, the method requires propensity scores to be estimated at the parametric rate, which precludes the use of many popular machine learning methods, such as random forests and LASSO.
+First, \cite{kallus2021minimax} derive a {loose} upper bound on expected welfare improvement, which leads to overly conservative policies.
+Second, the method requires propensity scores to be estimated at the parametric rate, which precludes the use of many popular {machine learning (ML)} methods, such as random forests and LASSO.
 Third, the policy optimization algorithm is tailored to differentiable parametric policy classes and relies on a computationally intensive iterative routine.